Issue AI Analytics for Jira

 The integration process can be visualized as follows

-The analytics database only caches analytics results and never stores issue summary or description.
+The analytics database only caches analytics results and never stores issue details.
 Analytics results are stored fully encrypted in the database.
 Caching is required to provide better user experience, by not mandating the user to wait 20-60 seconds every time.

 Requirements